ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/hardware.md

 /dev/tty.usbmodem0006834208031
 ```

 The board has several switches to configure its behavior.
 The out of the box configuration is the one we want.
-If the above instructions didn't work for you, check the position of the on-board switches:
+If the above instructions didn't work for you, position the board so that the Button descriptions are horizontal and check the position of the on-board switches:

 - Switch SW6, on the top edge right corner, is set to the DEFAULT position; this is the right position of the two possible positions (nRF = DEFAULT).
 Note that this switch is protected by Kapton tape.
 - Switch SW7, which is slightly up and to the right of the center of the board, is set to the Def. position; this is the right position of the two possible positions (TRACE = Def.)